Teaching Kitchens and Hospitals

 Out of the rigor of evaluation and the retooling of curriculum over this period, Ten Communication and Delivery Methods that drive behavior change have emerged.

-Whether you have already established a TK or if you are still in the design phase, FamilyCook Productions can help you:
+Whether you have already established a Teaching Kitchen or if you are still in the design phase, FamilyCook Productions can help you:

 - Design your Teaching Kitchen program elements specific to your targeted population and guarantee measurable behavior change outcomes